 The Right Foot

 It's important to help your child shake off insecurities and build their confidence before that first day of school.
 Here are a few strategies to get your child feeling strong.

 - Meet the teacher.
-You and your child will find comfort putting a smiling face to their teacher’s name.
+You and your child will find comfort putting a smiling face to their teacher's name.
 Mingle with other parents and their children.
-The more recognizable faces on the first day, the better your kids will feel when they walks into the classroom.
+The more recognizable faces on the first day, the better your kids will feel when they walk into the classroom.

 - Plan a few play dates before school starts.
 Often relationships cool over the summer with school friends.
 Help them reconnect by inviting old school friends over to play.

 - Arrange for your child to walk or ride with another kid in the neighborhood.
 A traveling buddy will make it easier for your child to walk into school.

 - Leading up to the first day of school, have periodic chats to ease worry and boost their spirits.
 Let them know you are there for them.

 Start getting organized and you'll breathe a little easier you prepare your children for a successful new school year.

 Sara Kendall is a freelance writer and mom of two daughters.